Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

   graphics_theme_1 + theme(legend.position   = "bottom")
 ```

 Line plots are a mainstay of analysis.
 They are typically leveraged to demonstrate change over time or some other series of data points.
 You should be pretty familiar with them.
+If not, go hit yourself in the head with a 2x4 a few times and come back to them.

 <div class="figure">